-- 1: Slow / 2: Moderately slow Prevents the autofocus from being thrown off by any obstacle passing between the camera and subject. - 3: Moderately fast / 4: Fast Effective when you want to consecutively photograph multiple subjects located at random distances. - This Custom Function does not affect the AI Servo AF tracking speed.
+- 1 or 2: Prevents the autofocus from being thrown off by any obstacle passing between the camera and subject. - 3 or 4: Effective when you want to consecutively photograph multiple subjects located at random distances.

-C.Fn-21 Drive speed priority AI SERVO
+This Custom Function does not affect the AI Servo AF tracking speed.

+C.Fn-21